Kansas City Public Service Company

-The Kansas City Public Service Company was the most well known name for a series of public transit operators in Kansas City, Missouri, USA, until being sold to the Kansas City Area Transportation Authority in 1969.
+The Kansas City Public Service Company is the formerly most well known name for a set of defunct public transit operators in Kansas City, Missouri, until being sold to the Kansas City Area Transportation Authority in 1969.

-Streetcar operations in Kansas City began as horsecar operations in 1869, followed by cable cars and electrification after the 1880s.

-There were multiple operators during the consolidation and post-consolidation period, operating under multiple names.
+Streetcars in Kansas City began as horsecar operations in 1869, followed by cable cars and electrification after the 1880s.
+Multiple operators had different names during the consolidation and post-consolidation period.